wormfare/contracts/docs/TokenSale.md

 ## Case 3: User sends USDT to the contract's admin wallet address, then the admin buys tokens for the user

-This scenario assumes a direct communication between a user and an administrator.
+This scenario assumes a direct communication between a user and the administrator.
 The user sends USDT to the administrator's wallet, then the administrator purchases tokens on the user's behalf.

 ![case_3](./assets/TokenSale_case3.png)

-1. User contract the admin and transfers USDT to their wallet.
+1. User contacts the admin and transfers USDT to their wallet.
 2. Admin approves the USDT withdrawal from their account.
 3. Admin buys tokens for the user by calling the `buyFor` function on the TokenSale contract.
 In this scenario the admin can set an arbitrary discount for the purchase (up to 10%), but the referral program is not available.